There’s something just as inevitable as death. And that’s life.

 The first one is one of the most beloved writers since the Adventures of Tom Sawyer and Huckleberry Finn are best sellers the last 150 years.

-Mark Twain (his real name was Samuel Langhorne Clemens) was characterized as a hyperactive child and were he born in our time, he would have been fed with drugs to the gills.
+Mark Twain (his real name was Samuel Langhorne Clemens) was characterized as a hyperactive child and were he born in our time he would have been fed with drugs to the gills.
 His mother and his teacher would have done it willingly, since it was impossible for little Sam to stand still for more than a second.

 He went to school for a few weeks only.

-When he was twelve years old – just when he had learned to read – his father died and Clemens was forced to find work.
+When he was twelve years old – just when he had learned to read – his father died and Clemens was forced to find a job.
 He did everything he came by from one end the America to the other.
 He worked at a steamboat and that’s where he got his nickname from (mark twain=two).

 He also worked at a printer’s shop and shortly after he took over the editing of a small agricultural newspaper of 50-100 readers.